 - App favoriting

 - Analytics Modal

 Once you have deployed an app you will have a developer view for that app.

-Click on the bottom right where it says "Manage app" to view your terminal and other settings.
+Click on the bottom right where it says "Manage app" to view your Cloud logs and other settings.

-Once you've clicked on "Manage app" you will see the app terminal which lets you view the logs for your app.
+Once you've clicked on "Manage app", you will be able to view your app's logs.
 This is your primary place to troubleshoot any issues with your app.

 Manage apps from your app dashboard